robseb/rsyocto/README.md

 The final *rsYocto*-Image can be **installed** on a **SD-Card** with any commonly **used Boot-Image creating tools**.
 Versions are available for the **Terasic DE10 Standard-** (Cyclone V), **Terasic DE10 Nano-** (Cyclone V) and **Terasic Han Pilot** (Arria 10).

-On the Terasic DE10 Nano board can be the  **Arduino Uno header** used to connect external devives to a Hard-IP Bus, because the HPS interfaces with the pre-installed configuration are routed to FPGA I/O-Pins.
+On the Terasic DE10 Nano board can be the  **Arduino Uno header** used to connect external devives to a Hard-IP Bus, because the HPS interfaces are with the pre-installed configuration are routed to FPGA I/O-Pins.
 <br>

 # Features of *rsYocto*